 Wow Wow West is not a halal-certified eatery.

 2. Chef Hainanese Western Food

-Tanglin Halt Food Centre is on the cusp of closing, so you have limited time to get your hands on Chef Hainanese Western Food’s dishes, especially since the stall only opens for two hours a day.
+The popular Chef Hainanese Western Food is quite an elusive stall to dine at, especially since the stall only opens for two hours a day.
 They specialise in Hainanese-style Western grub that fans tout as truly nostalgic.
-Try their Mixed Grill ($10) for an all-in experience.
+Try their Mixed Grill ($13) for an all-in experience.
 This is served with chicken sausage, fish fillet, chicken chop, pork chop, a fried egg, and a medley of sides, including baked potato.
 Otherwise, the other mains on the menu are priced from $5.

 Read our Chef Hainanese Western Food review.

 Opening hours: Fri-Wed 7pm to 9pm

 Chef Hainanese Western Food is not a halal-certified eatery.

 Nestled amongst the Old Airport Road Food Centre sprawl is Western Barbeque, a stall that has been around since 1974.
 Long queues are to be expected here, as many fans come for the popular Chicken Chop ($7), which is served with a garlic sauce instead of your usual brown gravy.
 The garlic sauce is made with more than 10 ingredients, from a secret recipe that has been around for decades.
 The chicken itself is marinated well too, so it remains juicy even after cooking.